Sorumoru/Sorumoru/README.md

-# Kamusta!
-I'm Jun 👋
+# Hello!
+My name's Jun 👋

 I'm a recent graduate of the British Columbia Institute of Technology's Computer Systems Technology program, I have gained a solid foundation in web development, game development, mobile application development, and technical programming.